Retort furnace for gas nitriding process – ZeroFlow

 The uniqueness of the ZeroFlow technology lies in the fact that during the nitriding process, when the load does not absorb nitrogen from the atmosphere (e.g. during the reduction of nitrogen potential or in the diffusion phase), the introduction of ammonia into the furnace is completely stopped (zero flow) and the furnace remains tightly closed.

-Compared to traditional processes, ZeroFlow reduces the ammonia and nitrogen consumption many times as well as gas emissions to the environment (up to 10 times), and at the same time contributes to energy savings.
+Compared to traditional processes, ZeroFlow reduces ammonia and nitrogen consumption many times over, as well as gas emissions to the environment (up to 10 times), and at the same time contributes to energy savings.

 It is a technology that protects the natural environment and supports sustainable development.

-/ Ability to use ammonia alone as the most efficient nitrogen carrier (without dilution with other gases, e.g. nitrogen or dissociated ammonia).
+/ Ability to use ammonia alone as the most efficient nitrogen carrier (without dilution with other gases, e.g. nitrogen or dissociated ammonia)

-/ The utilization of the furnace vacuum evacuation (instead of traditional purging with process gases), which significantly reduces the consumption of process gases (ammonia and nitrogen).
+/ The utilization of the furnace vacuum evacuation (instead of traditional purging with process gases), which significantly reduces the consumption of process gases (ammonia and nitrogen)

-/ Precise and dynamic process control by directly measuring and controlling the nitriding atmosphere composition inside the furnace using only ammonia and internal dissociation.
+/ Precise and dynamic process control by directly measuring and controlling the nitriding atmosphere composition inside the furnace using only ammonia and internal dissociation

-Accurate shaping of any nitrided layer composition
+/ Accurate shaping of any nitrided layer composition

 / Maximum efficiency and process performance

-High quality and repeatability of results
+/ High quality and repeatability of results

 / Compliance with the environmental protection regulations requirements